Ismail-Opatola/deskpass-test/proxy-server-demo/README.md

       })
     );

-We've add proxy endpoints and redefined each path to the root of each server.
+We've added proxy endpoints and redefined each path to the root of each server.

 **For example**:

 When a request is made to the proxy-server to get authors data, `localhost://8000/authors/100`.

-`/authors` will be replaced with `/` and forwared to the authors endpoint, such that `localhost://8000/authors/100` becomes `<author-service-endpoint>/100`
+`/authors` will be replaced with `/` and forward to the authors endpoint, such that `localhost://8000/authors/100` becomes `<author-service-endpoint>/100`

-start the configured server
+Start the configured server

     app.listen(PORT, HOST, () => {
       console.log(`Proxy server is running on http://${HOST}:${PORT}`);